gabiudrescu/website/content/post/8-monofony/index.md

 > LazyAssTip: I usually create entities by using [Symfony MakerBundle](https://symfony.com/doc/current/bundles/SymfonyMakerBundle/index.html).

-Once you created a list of entities you need, their relations and their properties, you can start leveraging Monofony:
+Once you created the entities you need, their properties and their relations, you can start leveraging Monofony:

  - declare your entity as a Sylius resource for CRUD operations backend
  - create a grid for CRUD operations frontend